-- The material can cause respiratory irritation in some persons.
-The body's response to such irritation can cause further lung damage. - Persons with impaired respiratory function, airway diseases and conditions such as emphysema or chronic bronchitis, may incur further disability if excessive concentrations of particulate are inhaled.
+There is some evidence to suggest that the material can cause respiratory irritation in some persons.
+The body's response to such irritation can cause further lung damage.

+■ Persons with impaired respiratory function, airway diseases and conditions such as emphysema or chronic bronchitis, may incur further disability if excessive concentrations of particulate are inhaled.